climate-action-hackathon/climate-tensor/README.md

 --------
 ### TO-DO:

+##### Frontend:
+- Switch to proper build tool
+- Proper routing: React router maybe?
+- No SCSS file -> problem in the future?

 ##### Data:
--7 day: Switch from enterprise to Enact data
+-7 day: Switch from enterprise API to Enact data
 -Monthly: Really use Accuweather?
 Write proper scrapper if so.
 -Seasonal: Convert IRI data into a format that can be fed into a database